SLVSCY9B August 2015 – July 2016 DRV8871

-Power dissipation in the DRV8872-Q1 device is dominated by the power dissipated in the output FET resistance, RDS(on).
-Use Equation 2 from the Drive Current section to calculate the estimated average power dissipation of when driving a load.
+Power dissipation in the DRV8871 device is dominated by the power dissipated in the output FET resistance, RDS(on).
+Use the equation in the Drive Current section to calculate the estimated average power dissipation when driving a load.

 The maximum amount of power that can be dissipated in the device is dependent on ambient temperature and heatsinking.